Kioubit/FlapAlerted/README.md

 #### core_doubleAddPath (Disabled by default)
 Only for route collectors.
 Support double add path scenarios.
 (When peers also supply add path information)

+#### core_unstable (Disabled by default)
+Do not enable.
+Squeeze out some additional performance by violating thread safety.
+May cause unexpected crashes in rare cases.